timbeeler/idle-ramblings/yikes.md

 Regional Repeater -Vacaville| 5| N6ICW|147.195| +0.6 MHz | 123.00

 **Radio Maintenance Checklist**

 -[ ]  Battery Life HH:MM
 -[ ] TX/RX Check
 -[ ] Physical Condition (absence of corrosion, cracks in case)

-**Contact List:**
+**Emergancy Communication Reference List:**

 __*Verify all numbers prior to implementation *__

-This list is to be used as a written reference to reach people as needed.
-Do not assume that the store numbers in your mobile device will be reachable in an emergency.
+This list is to be used as a written reference to reach people and agencies as needed.
+Do not assume that the stored numbers in your mobile device will be reachable in an emergency.

 Agency| Number | Alt Number
 ---|---|---